Nickchapman3773/Uranium-Fever/README.md

 - Start Location - Can I start in the Mojave Wasteland?
 	- Yes.
 To start in the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
 - Stock Game - What is the Stock Game Folder and why do I need it?
 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
-It also has the benefit of not altering your main Fallout New Vegas installation.
+It also has the benefit of not altering the main Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
 - Vortex - Can I install Uranium Fever with vortex?